sonyarianto/imaginative-go/README.md

 sudo docker-compose up
 ```

-After that go to your browser and type
+After that, go to your browser and type
 ```
 http://localhost:9899
 ```